agrogeophy/catalog/README.md

 # Catalog of Agrogeophysical Studies (CAGS)
 This repository contains the source for the catalog [website](https://agrogeophy.github.io/catalog/).

+## Agrogeophysics

+"_Agrogeophysics is a branch of geophysics that uses geophysical methods to characterize patterns or processes in the soil that are of interest for agronomic management_".

+As such, the CAGS groups studies that is using **geophysical techniques** focusing on **agricultural applications**.

 ## How to use the meta-database

 The database is stored as a single `db.csv` files you can find in root folder.
 Stable releases can be found in Zenodo.